-Academic Probation: Students who earn below a term and/or cumulative GPA of 2.0 will be placed on academic probation for the following term.
+- Academic Probation: Students who earn below a term and/or cumulative GPA of 2.0 will be placed on academic probation for the following term.
 They will be monitored by their academic advisor and are encouraged to regularly take advantage of tutoring services provided by the Library and Learning Center.
 Liberal Arts students are limited to 9-10 credits of coursework, while College Preparatory students have their own standards.
 In order to be removed from probationary status, students must earn a cumulative GPA of 2.0 or higher in the term they were placed on probation.
-Students who earn a term GPA of 2.0 or higher but whose cumulative GPA is below 2.0, will be placed on extended probation.

-Although not officially on probation, students failing to earn a cumulative GPA of 2.75 or higher will not be allowed to participate in extracurricular clubs or teams.

-- Suspension: Students who fail to earn a cumulative GPA of 2.0 in any term, in which they are on probation, will be placed on suspension for the following term.
+Students who earn a term GPA of 2.0 or higher but whose cumulative GPA is below 2.0, will be placed on extended probation. - Suspension: Students who fail to earn a cumulative GPA of 2.0 in any term, in which they are on probation, will be placed on suspension for the following term.
 The steps, criteria, and date of return are outlined in a formal suspension document.
 In the first full term back to HTIC, students will be placed on probation and must earn a cumulative GPA of 2.0 or higher in that term.
 If the condition is met, they will be removed from probationary status in the next term. - Expulsion: Students who fail to successfully improve their GPA in multiple probationary status and/or suspension could face expulsion from HTIC.